ARMmbed/mbed-os-example-ble/BLE_SM/README.md

 Building instructions for all samples are in the [main readme](https://github.com/ARMmbed/mbed-os-example-ble/blob/master/README.md).

-Note: this example currently is currently not supported on ST BLUENRG targets.
+Note: this example is currently not supported on the BlueNRG-MS controller (include the DISCO_L475VG_IOT01A target).